ROCm/rocPyDecode/docs/index.rst

   :keywords: rocPyDecode, rocDecode, ROCm, API, documentation, video, decode, decoding, acceleration

 ********************************************************************
-rocDecode documentation
+rocPyDecode documentation
 ********************************************************************

-rocDecode provides APIs, utilities, and samples that you can use to easily access the video decoding features of your media engines (VCNs).
-It also allows interoperability with other compute engines on the GPU using Video Acceleration API (VA-API)/HIP.
+The rocDecode Python Binding, rocPyDecode, is a tool that allows users to access rocDecode APIs in both Python and C/C++ languages.
+It works by connecting Python and C/C++ libraries, enabling function calling and data passing between the two languages.
+The rocpydecode.so library is a wrapper that facilitates the use of rocDecode APIs that are written primarily in C/C++ language within Python.

 To learn more, see :doc:`what-is-rocPyDecode`

-The code is open and hosted at `<https://github.com/ROCm/rocDecode>`_.
+The code is open and hosted at `<https://github.com/ROCm/rocPyDecode>`_.

 .. grid:: 2